 When giving an employee feedback, start the discussion with a positive comment.
-This can help your team member recognise that you want them to feel at ease and have a positive experience.
+This can help your team members recognise that you want them to feel at ease and have a positive experience.
 It also offers the employee an example of what you view as successful performance from him or her.

-- Don’t overdo it trying to compensate for giving negative information.
+- Don’t overdo it by trying to compensate for giving negative information.
 Showering the person with positive feedback can cause the significance of your point about need for change to get lost in the discussion.

 - Try to close the discussion with a positive comment too.
 This reduces risk of leaving the employee feeling embarrassed or dejected, and it helps strengthen trust and rapport.

 - But, make sure that the takeaway message is clear.
 The employee should understand that he is performing well (or perhaps very well) overall, but that he needs to raise his performance level in the particular area and way discussed.